Token Supply Overview

 A few words of warning:

-• If F is gamable and/or M is not valuable, then the token will not be super valuable.
+is not valuable, then the token will not be super valuable. - The "spirit of

 So... how do we actually do this?
 Well first, we need to start to figure out what we consider to be "valuable."
 What signals do we want to drive the token minting policy?